menu

 Furthermore, one way that the Maple Leaf Rd / Roman Blvd neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 95.8% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Maple Leaf Rd / Roman Blvd neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Maple Leaf Rd / Roman Blvd neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 65.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-American households most often have a car, and regularly they have two or three.
-But households in the Maple Leaf Rd / Roman Blvd neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Maple Leaf Rd / Roman Blvd neighborhood have a highly unusual car ownership.
 24.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.2% of U.S. neighborhoods.

 More people in Maple Leaf Rd / Roman Blvd choose to walk to work each day (12.4%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.